oracle/fmw-kubernetes/docs-source/content/idm-products/oam/configure-ingress/_index.md

    ```

-### Create an ingress controller
+### Install the ingress controller

-In this section you create an ingress controller.
+In this section you install the ingress controller.

-If you can connect directly to the master node IP address from a browser, then install NGINX with the `--set controller.service.type=NodePort` parameter.
+If you can connect directly to a worker node IP address from a browser, then install NGINX with the `--set controller.service.type=NodePort` parameter.

 If you are using a Managed Service for your Kubernetes cluster, for example Oracle Kubernetes Engine (OKE) on Oracle Cloud Infrastructure (OCI), and connect from a browser to the Load Balancer IP address, then use the `--set controller.service.type=LoadBalancer` parameter.
 This instructs the Managed Service to setup a Load Balancer to direct traffic to the NGINX ingress.